ktetsuyama/Weather-Dashboard/README.md

 ## Credits

+I worked with Nick Gambino and John Young when I had code blocks.
 I also used phind.com to help debug my code.

 Tutorials used: